 For a self-employed person, the average insurance contributions salary shall be calculated for the 12 month period ending one quarter before the quarter in which the leave in relation to the child’s birth begins.

-The decision on granting the benefit will be taken within ten days after the VSAA office has received all documents that are necessary for granting the benefit.
+The decision on granting the benefit will be taken within ten days after the VSAA office has received all documents that are necessary for granting the benefit and when the information about the leave granted is received from the State Revenue Service.

 Receipt of the benefit